ibm-messaging/mq-container/charts/ibm-mqadvanced-server-prod/README.md

 ```

 ## Configuration
-The following table lists the configurable parameters of the `ibm-mq-advanced-prod` chart and their default values.
+The following table lists the configurable parameters of the `ibm-mqadvanced-server-prod` chart and their default values.

 | Parameter                       | Description                                     | Default                                                    |
 | ------------------------------- | ----------------------------------------------- | ---------------------------------------------------------- |